Life Mapping: Gaining Clarity About Our Identity

-Fulfilling the potential of this template requires that we question the premises of our present orientation and begin to think and feel and consider what our own moral compass suggests about these major aspects of our existence.
-This systematic exploration helps empower us to become a comprehensive, critical thinking, self-directed individuals who are liberated from illusions, prejudices and self-limiting ideologies, and coherently oriented in a complex, rapidly changing, global environment.
+Fulfilling the potential of this template requires that we question the premises of our present orientation and begin to think and feel and consider what our own moral compass suggests about those major aspects of our existence.
+This systematic exploration helps empower us to become: (a) comprehensive, critical thinking, self-directed individuals; (b) liberated from illusions, prejudices, and self-limiting ideologies, and (c) oriented in a complex, rapidly changing, global environment in a manner that is coherent, moral, and universal.
 The Life Map can follow us throughout our life and be a dynamic tool that prompts and documents personal growth.

 As we go through the process of assembling our Life Map: